You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 How to do it:

-Stand tall with feet hip-width apart, core gently engaged (imagine zipping from your pubic bone to your ribs).
+Stand tall with feet hip-width apart and core gently engaged (imagine zipping from your pubic bone to your ribs).

-Lower hips back and down to a bench or sturdy chair like you’re sitting.
+Lower your hips back and down to a bench or sturdy chair as if you’re sitting.

 Drive through your heels to stand back up.